nbotond20/calculator-app/calculator-rest-api/README.md

 ## Defined Routes

-- `GET /users`: Returns a list of all users.
+- `GET /get-memory`: Returns the current value stored in memory.
+- `POST /save-memory`: Saves the given value in memory.